-The word 'nation' can be used to refer to a culturally distinct group of Indigenous Australian people.
+The word 'nation' can be used to refer to a culturally distinct group of First Nations people.
 It's important to note that nation is a modern term.
-The word nation as it's commonly used and understood today doesn't necessarily represent how Indigenous groups would have thought of themselves prior to colonisation.
-However, nation is generally accepted by Indigenous people as a useful word to describe culturally distinct Indigenous groups.
+The word nation as it's commonly used and understood today doesn't necessarily represent how First Nations Peoples would have thought of themselves prior to colonisation.
+However, nation is generally accepted by First Nations people as a useful word to describe culturally distinct First Nations groups.
 Other potential appropriate terms include language groups, tribes and people groups.
 Family groups, kinship groups and clans usually refer to sub-groups within a nation.

-- Use 'nation' to refer to a culturally distinct Indigenous group of people. - Always capitalise the name of the nation, but don't capitalise the word 'nation'.
+- Use 'nation' to refer to a culturally distinct First Nations group of people. - Always capitalise the name of the nation, but don't capitalise the word 'nation'.

-- x = She's a member of the Ngunnawal group. - $\sqrt{\ }$ = She's a member of the Ngunnawal nation.
+- x = Karlie's a member of the Ngunnawal group. - $\sqrt{\ }$ = Karlie's a member of the Ngunnawal nation.